idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/step01.md

 ### Penetration

 > Visualize the penetration variable.
-You may have to rescale the visualiztion
+You may have to rescale the visualization
 > to start the color scale at 0.
-Negative pentrations are not of interest here
+Negative penetrations are not of interest here
 > (they effectively are the gap width)

 You should see a maximum interpenetration of about 6e-4, which is about half a percent of the element width.
 It is application dependent whether this amount is acceptable.

 Once you've answered the questions and run this example we will move on to [Step 3](tensor_mechanics/tutorials/introduction/step03.md) which introduces